opea-project/GenAIComps/comps/embeddings/multimodal_embeddings/README.md

 # Multimodal Embeddings Microservice

-The Multimodal Embedding Microservice is designed to efficiently convert textual strings and images into vectorized embeddings, facilitating seamless integration into various machine learning and data processing workflows.
-This service utilizes advanced algorithms to generate high-quality embeddings that capture the semantic essence of the input text and images, making it ideal for applications in multi-modal data processing, information retrieval, and similar fields.
+The Multimodal Embedding Microservice is designed to efficiently convert pairs of textual string and image into vectorized embeddings, facilitating seamless integration into various machine learning and data processing workflows.
+This service utilizes advanced algorithms to generate high-quality embeddings that capture the joint semantic essence of the input text-and-image pairs, making it ideal for applications in multi-modal data processing, information retrieval, and similar fields.

 Key Features: